grafana/loki/docs/architecture.md

-To ensure consistent query results, Loki uses [Dynamo-style](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) quoum consistency on reads and writes.
+To ensure consistent query results, Loki uses [Dynamo-style](https://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) quorum consistency on reads and writes.
 This means that the distributor will wait for a positive response of at least one half plus one of the ingesters to send the sample to before responding to the user.